hyx0329/riscv-archlinux-d1/README.md

-# RISCV ArchLinux for D1
+# RISCV ArchLinux for Allwinner D1

+An image Builder for Archlinux on an Allwinner D1 / Sipeed Lichee RV.

-A Makefile based reimplementation of https://github.com/sehraf/riscv-arch-image-builder .
+A Makefile based reimplementation of https://github.com/sehraf/riscv-arch-image-builder

 Just for fun ;)

+*Multitasking with make is really cool XD*

 ## How to use